 It's been years since I filled my last prescription, and I've never been able to find anything that allows for the same results without any of the side effects (things like nervousness, difficulty sleeping, and loss of appetite).
 I began to accept the idea that I'd just have to lead a more sluggish life sans prescription.

-I had heard rumblings around the office of a natural supplement, nicknamed Dopamine Bean, that made our editors Faith and Victoria feel really great.
+I had heard rumblings around the office of a natural supplement, nicknamed the Dopamine Bean, that made our editors Faith and Victoria feel really great.
 At the time, I didn't give it another thought—adaptogenic herbs had been a failed experiment in my kitchen one morning, and that's about it.
-This time, I was game to try anything as—along with the rest of team Byrdie—I've developed a healthy fascination with alternative wellness.
+This time, I was game to try anything.
+Along with the rest of team Byrdie, I've developed a healthy fascination with alternative wellness.
 Victoria says of the herbal remedy, "I realized that not only had my energy gotten a major lift, but my focus was razor-sharp—and I was suddenly powering through my workload at a much more efficient pace than I had been before."
 Sounds a lot like the result of those Adderall pills, to be quite honest.

-Adaptogens have roots in traditional Chinese medicine (TCM) and work to regulate your cortisol levels (your body's stress hormone) to help with digestion; calm anxiety; and boost energy, mood, and even weight loss.
-This one in particular, Sun Potion's Mucuna Pruriens ($37), contains 15% L-dopa, a naturally occurring amino acid which transforms into dopamine in your brain.
-Dopamine is a neurotransmitter which allows for more dynamic functioning of the brain, and higher levels of dopamine have been linked to enhanced brain function, elevated mood and energy levels, and a more balanced nervous system.
-So while Adderall can increase anxiety and nervousness, the Dopamine Bean works to calm those responses down while still allowing you to crank out efficient (and coherent) work.
+Adaptogens have roots in traditional Chinese medicine (TCM) and are claimed to regulate your cortisol levels (your body's stress hormone) to help with digestion; calm anxiety; and boost energy, mood, and even weight loss.
+This one, in particular, Sun Potion Mucuna Pruriens Powder ($47), contains 15% L-dopa, a naturally occurring amino acid that transforms into dopamine in your brain, according to the brand.
+Dopamine is a neurotransmitter that allows for more dynamic functioning of the brain, and higher levels of dopamine are linked to enhanced brain function, elevated mood and energy levels, and a more balanced nervous system.
+So while Adderall might increase anxiety and nervousness, the Dopamine Bean is meant to calm those responses down while still allowing you to crank out efficient (and coherent) work.

 I mixed half a teaspoon of the powder in with my coffee and added almond milk.
-It's virtually tasteless—my coffee was as delicious as ever.
+It's virtually tasteless but my coffee was as delicious as ever.
 After sipping for about 20 minutes, I felt a palpable calm wash over me.
-It wasn't lethargy or laziness but, rather, a blissful, soothing energy that was difficult to pinpoint.
+It wasn't lethargy or laziness—it was a blissful, soothing energy that was difficult to pinpoint.
 As someone who often suffers from bouts of anxiety, this is not a pleasure I'm used to.
 As if by magic, my focus was restored, and I wrote some of my best work that day.
-It felt like words were flowing out of me, my finger tips rhythmically hitting the keyboard without a second thought.
+It felt like words were flowing out of me, my fingertips rhythmically hitting the keyboard without a second thought.
 Like my cohorts predicted, I was more efficient than ever—and I was delighted the entire time.
 Writing, though I love it to my very core, can feel quite draining at times.
 I find myself looking for excuses to take a break (or eat a snack) more often than I'm actually seated at the computer.
-Sometimes I feel like I've used up all the words, and I'm left with writer's block and restlessness.
+Sometimes I feel like I've used up all the words and I'm left with writer's block and restlessness.
 This is a supplement that cleanses the mind in minutes and rebuilds your stamina just as quickly.
 Truth be told, I can't believe it took me so long to try it.

-I put a call in to Jessica Rosen, a certified holistic health coach and president of Raw Generation, for an expert opinion.
-She confirmed the results: "Healthy levels of dopamine are necessary in order to feel focused, energized, and motivated, so Mucuna Pruriens may help you if you struggle with staying on task, getting things accomplished, or if you have been diagnosed with ADHD."
+I called up Jessica Rosen, a certified holistic health coach and president of Raw Generation, for an expert's opinion.
+She confirmed the results: "Healthy levels of dopamine are necessary in order to feel focused, energized, and motivated, so Mucuna pruriens may help you if you struggle with staying on task, getting things accomplished, or if you have been diagnosed with ADHD."
 I feel like this powder was made for me.